-Colon, rectal, and anal cancers are the third most common type of cancers diagnosed in men and women in America.
-Colorectal cancers start to form in cells that produce mucus and other fluids inside the colon and rectum.
-Anal cancers vary based on the type of anal cells in which the cancer develops.
-Colon or rectal cancer can occur anywhere along the length of the colon, rectum, and anus.
+Colorectal cancer is the third most common type of cancer diagnosed in men and women in the U.S. Colorectal cancers start to form in cells that produce mucus and other fluids inside the colon and rectum.

 Why Choose Sylvester Comprehensive Cancer Center?

-Colorectal cancer survival rates up to 19 percent higher than the national average for both early- and late-stage colorectal cancer.
+Patients diagnosed with colorectal cancer treated at Sylvester have survival up to 19 percent higher than the national average for both early- and late-stage disease.
 This expertise results in longer life, higher quality of life, and greater hope for a life without cancer.